7RU7H/Archive/Foothold/Shells.md

 ## PsExec

 PsExec, a subtool of PsTools, itself a subset [[Sysinternals-Psexec]] from Sysinteral suite and can be used to establish remote Windows shells, see [[Sysinternals-Hub]] for more Systinternal tools and \*bit variants.
-It is also a `psexec.py` from Impacket check out :[[Impacket-Cheatsheet]]
+It is also a `psexec.py` from Impacket check out: [[Impacket-Cheatsheet]]
 Version  2.32 and above require -i
 ```powershell
 psexec \\<remote-address> -u <username> -p <password> -i cmd # -i for interactive